talebaattoronto/talebaattoronto.github.io/README.md

 ## Welcome to Talebaat-ul-Kulliyatul Mumenaat Toronto!

 Thank you for visiting this site.
-It's new, but we'll make sure to frequently update it as we get things planned out for you! :)
+It's new and in the making, but we'll make sure to frequently update it as we get things planned out for you! :)